Search Contextures Sites

 Add a Macro to the Quick Access Toolbar

 If you use an Excel command frequently, or if an Excel command isn't available on the Excel Ribbon, you can add its icon to the Quick Access Toolbar (QAT).
+This short video shows the steps, and the written instructions are below the video.

 • At the right end of the QAT, click the drop down arrow